 722-728 Locust Street

-Today, O’Duffy’s Pub and Cosmo’s Cucina reside in the two-story brick building situated on the corner of W. Vine and Locust Street in the Vine Neighborhood (726-728 Locust).
-A parking lot currently occupies the lot just north of the restaurant/pub, but for most of the twentieth century, two other coupled structures that came to be known as the Common Market buildings stood side by side with the corner building.
+Today, O’Duffy’s Pub and Cosmo’s Cucina occupy the two-story brick building on the corner of W. Vine and Locust Street in the Vine Neighborhood (726-728 Locust).
+A parking lot is currently situated on the lot just north of the restaurant/pub, but for most of the twentieth century, two other coupled structures that came to be known as the Common Market buildings stood side by side with the corner building.
 A fire in April of 1991 destroyed the two buildings (722-724 Locust), leaving only emptiness where once stood a vibrant and eclectic assortment of businesses.

 1897-1950’s